Best Reflective Gear for Running in the Dark

 What we liked: convertible for temperature management, fits well, high vis and reflective elements

-What we didn’t like: Not warm enough for extreme cold
+What could be better: Not warm enough for extreme cold

 The Nathan HyperNight Reflective Convertible Mitt is a running glove with an attached mitten covering you can flip over your fingers for added warmth and protection.
 The gloves come in Black or Hi Vis Yellow, both with plenty of reflective material as well.